poloclub/argo-scholar/README.md

 ![Argo Scholar sharing graph as link](img/video-share.gif)

 You will be able to load the snapshot from your saved file or from the shared link to work on them again.
-Note that each snapshot associated with a link is immutable, so if you modify a shared graph, you need to share again to get a new link.
-The original link will still point to the graph before your modification.
+Note that each snapshot associated with a link is immutable, so if you modify a shared literature network, you need to share again to get a new link.
+The original link will still point to the network before your modification.

 ### Embed into Web Pages

-Argo Scholar allows you to embed your interactive graph visualization snapshots into iframe-based web widgets!
+Argo Scholar allows you to embed your interactive literature exploration visualization snapshots into iframe-based web widgets!
 You can embed them into web articles, blog posts and even interactive notebooks such as Jupyter Notebooks.
-Tell a story with your graph!
+Tell a story with your network!

 <img src="/img/img-embedded.png" width=60% alt="Argo Scholar embedded widget mode">